 There are several ways to charge your RV’s batteries.
-You can charge them with your inverter/charger, solar panels, an external battery charger, or the alternator on your vehicle.
+You can charge them with your inverter/charger, solar panels, an external battery charger, or the alternator on your tow vehicle if so equipped.
 These methods require careful engineering to prevent damaging equipment or starting a fire.
 I will simplify the engineering and put it in laypeople’s terms.

 It is also important to note how to charge an RV battery to optimize battery life.
 It varies by chemistry, but it is generally done in three phases: bulk, absorption, and float.
 In short, during the bulk phase, the maximum current is supplied to the battery until it reaches the absorption voltage.
 Then, the current gradually decreases until the fully charged voltage is reached.
-Then the float cycle starts and maintains the battery in a fully charged state.
-For reasons I’ll discuss later, it is not a good idea to directly connect your alternator to your RV’s batteries because they do not charge in phases.
+Then, the float cycle starts and maintains the battery fully charged.
+For reasons I’ll discuss shortly, it is not a good idea to directly connect your tow vehicle alternator to your RV’s batteries because alternators do not charge in phases.

 Another thing to know is that the difference between lead-acid and lithium is that lithium batteries limit the length of the absorption cycle.
 Absorption length varies by manufacturer.
 You can find it by looking at the specification sheet for the battery.
 Check out this article on my website about using specification sheets to compare lithium batteries.
 How to select the best lithium battery for you!

-Before jumping into alternator charging your RV batteries, here are a few final things to know.
+Before using your tow vehicle’s alternator to charge your RV batteries, here are a few final things to know.
 The most important is the ‘C-rate.’
 It’s how we select the correct charging current and compare battery performance.
 It is also essential to understand when your batteries are not performing like you think they should.

-C-rate is used to engineer batteries and charging systems, so it is essential to know when planning how to alternator charge your RV house battery.
+C-rate is used to engineer batteries and charging systems, so it is essential to know when planning how to use the tow vehicle alternator charge your RV house battery.
 The C-rate measures the rate at which a battery is charged or discharged.
 The capacity of a battery is generally rated and labeled at 1C.
 For example, a battery with a 1C Rate means that a fully charged battery rated at 100-amp hours should provide 100-amp hours for one hour.
-Or a 50-amp hour rated battery will provide 50 amps for 1 hour, etc.
+Or a 50-amp hour rated battery will deliver 50 amps for 1 hour, etc.

 Along the same lines of thinking, the same 100-amp battery discharging at 0.5C should provide 50 amps for two hours, and at 2C, it should deliver 200 amps for 30 minutes.
 This would suffice to describe and simplify engineering a battery system in the perfect world.
 But alas, it is not this simple.
 And several factors change this simple formula.